 Internet Protocol (IP) addresses are assigned to hosts so they can communicate with devices on different networks.
-IP addresses assigned to clients on Cisco Meraki networks are viewable on the Monitor > Clients page for MR Access Points, MX Security Appliances and MS Switches or from the command prompt using ipconfig on Windows devices.
+IP addresses assigned to clients on Cisco Meraki networks are viewable under Network-wide > Monitor > Clients page for MR Access Points, MX Security Appliances and MS Switches or from the command prompt using ipconfig on Windows devices.

 Calculating IP addresses